Where else can I get help?

 Mediation is often the most amicable and cost effective way of resolving a family dispute.
-Local mediation services I work with regularly are:-
+Local mediation services include:-

 Whilst solicitors see a case through from beginning to end, barristers specialise in representation at court.
 I usually conduct all hearings myself but you can choose instead to instruct a barrister.
 If you simply want representation at court without any help with correspondence or negotiation, you can instruct a barrister direct without first instructing a solicitor under the Direct Access scheme.

 Family breakdown can often cause great stress and it can be difficult to talk openly with friends and family who know both parties.
 Many find counselling helpful.

 British Associate of Counselling and Psychotherapy have a nationwide therapist directory; you can easily narrow the search using location and filters such as “relationships”, “children” or “couples”.

 Similarly the Counselling Directory is a directory of professional counsellors and psychotherapists.

 Your GP can refer you to NHS counselling or therapy services, such as the Staffordshire Wellbeing Service.